Radi3nt/Fly-plugin/README.md

   - `flyspeed <1-9> [player]` - Allow to chage fly speed for yourself or another player
   - `tempfly <time in seconds>[ player]` - Allow to fly for yourself or another player **temporally**
   - `timefly [player]` - Get the time fly left
-  - `flyalert` Toggle your tempfly notifications
+  - `flyalert` Toggle your tempfly notifications (And for admins to toggle dust)
   - `flyers` - List all the player that can fly
   - `flygui` - Open you the fly GUI !
   - `flyreload` - Simply reload the fly-plugin config